 If this sounds familiar, it’s an alert that it’s time for a change.
 If you are tired of living the same ho-hum, mundane relationship day in and day out, you can add new zing to it.
 Book a romantic getaway for two and escape to a nice couples resort for the trip of a lifetime.

 All inclusive resorts can keep you both happy and excited because there are many interesting activities for couples to enjoy.
 However, you need to be careful when picking one.
-If you are planning to go to one with your partner, you must make sure to go to a resort that is specifically designed for couples.
+If you are planning to go to one with your partner, you must make sure to go to a resort that is specifically designed for adults only.
 Fortunately, there are many resorts that are designed with couples in mind.

-Whether you are searching for a wedding, anniversary, or weekend getaway, choosing from all the available all inclusives can be overwhelming.
+Whether you are searching for a wedding, anniversary, or couples weekend getaway, choosing from all the available all inclusives can be overwhelming.
 There are so many details to consider!
 It’s important to know the specifics before you pay for the trip.

 We’re here to help.
 Whether you want to visit Jamaica, St. Martin, New England, or some other delightful getaway, we’ve put together this little guide to help you ask the right questions.
 We hope it will help you choose the best romantic destination for the two of you.

 1. Where is the couples resort located, and how much will it cost to get there?